horaciosamaniego/The-Socioeconomics-of-Urban-Green-Areas-in-Chile/README.md

 >
 > ISMT_LEVEL: ISMT Quartile (0<= Q1 <0.25 Low, 0.25<= Q2 < 0.5 Medium Low, 0.5<= Q3 <0.75 Medium High, Q4 >= 0.75 High)

+## Abstract

+Green Urban Areas (GUAs) in urban environments offer numerous benefits, including temperature regulation, air pollution reduction, climate event mitigation, and mental health improvement.
+Consequently, various organizations worldwide emphasize the importance of equitable access to quality public green infrastructure to enhance urban quality of life.
+Despite these efforts, global trends indicate an unequal spatial distribution of greenness and GUAs, often favoring more affluent populations.
+In Chile, green infrastructure availability is similarly uneven, with greener GUAs typically found in higher socioeconomic neighborhoods.
+Our review of the evidence reveals that this inequity exists not only between cities with different investment capacities but also within the same administrations.
+However, most studies focus on the Metropolitan Region and primarily consider exposure and access to greenness.

+This study examines the greenness of GUAs in six Chilean conurbations, spanning a wide latitudinal gradient from Antofagasta to Puerto Montt, and compares it with socio-material segregation indicators.
+We calculated the mean NDVI of each green area using remote sensing data from Landsat 8.
+Socio-material characterization was conducted in two ways: stratifying the environment of each park using a socio-material index (ISMT) and analyzing the socioeconomic segregation of park visitors throughout the day using eXtended Call Detail Registries (XDR) from anonymized users of a major mobile telephone company (Movistar).Our findings indicate segregation in both dimensions, with greenness inequitably distributed among different ISMT categories.
+Additionally, the socio-material entropy of park visitors aligns with literature trends, showing higher segregation during times when people are at home and in more peripheral and socioeconomically vulnerable areas.
+We discuss the need for more granular and scaled analyses and highlight the study’s relevance in addressing statistical issues such as the Modifiable Areal Unit Problem (MAUP).

 ## Materials and Methods (extracted from the paper)

 2. Materials and Methods